You have found the perfect article, now you want the full article.

 2. If there is no PDF for the article, look for the button: Find It @ St. Kate's.
 If we have the article in another database, you might be linked right to the article.
 Sometimes you will be linked to the journal, and you can navigate to the year/issue/page you need.

 3. Unfortunately, sometimes the article will not be available in any St. Kate's resource.
 In that case, your best option is to request a copy of the article using Interlibrary Loan (ILL).
-Use the link provided.
+You will need to sign in with your St. Kate's username and password to access the request link.

 Allow 3-5 days for electronic deliver of ILL articles.
 There is no charge to you for this service.